BlackSaltFish/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 This example calls `match()` to check `text` for both whitespace and non-whitespace characters (using `[\s\S]` to ensure the pattern matches newlines), using a regular expression that is applied globally with Unicode enabled.
 The `result` contains an array of matches when there's at least one match, so the array length is the number of code points in the string.
 In Unicode, the strings `"abc"` and `"𠮷bc"` both have three characters, so the array length is three.

-W> Although this approach works, it's not very fast, especially when applied to long strings.
+> **Warn** Although this approach works, it's not very fast, especially when applied to long strings.
 You can use a string iterator (discussed in Chapter 8) as well.
 In general, try to minimize counting code points whenever possible.

 #### Determining Support for the u Flag